 House colour T-shirt

-Green track suit bottoms or black skins underneath the white shorts maybe worn for outdoor games in cold weather.
-Skins must not be worn without white shorts over the top.
+Green track suit bottoms or black skins underneath the shorts maybe worn for outdoor games in cold weather.
+Skins may not be worn without shorts over the top.

-All items of uniform should be clearly labelled with your child's name.
+All items of uniform need to be clearly marked with your child's name